Site icon Our Breathing Planet

 Honeysuckle Invasiveness

-Amazingly, while the fruit of many varieties of Honeysuckle evolved to be toxic, this does have some uses.
+Amazingly, while the fruit of many varieties of Honeysuckle evolved to be comparatively toxic, this trait does have its share of uses.
 That holds true due to the fact that, in a few cases, the fruit of the Angiosperm, while quite tiny, can be consumed and even used for types of commerce.

 This part of the stunning plants also has other natural uses, though.
-This remains true because the berries of most forms also remain attractive to numerous forms of local wildlife.
-For example, a wide variety of butterflies and hummingbirds love them.
+This remains true because the berries of most forms of the natural beauty also remain extremely attractive to numerous forms of local wildlife.
+For example, an enormous variety of butterflies and hummingbirds adore them.

-Quite unfortunately, however, several species within this remarkable Family have now become invasive.
-This occurred when they were introduced outside their native range.
-This remains particularly true in both New Zealand and the United States.
+Quite unfortunately, however, several species within this remarkable Family have now become considered as invasive.
+This occurred when human activities introduced them outside their native range.
+This situation holds particularly true in both New Zealand and the United States.

 Source: https://bit.ly/2I2Vzyz Public Domain Image